MicrosoftDocs/VBA-Docs/api/Access.Image.SizeMode.md

 # Image.SizeMode property (Access)

-You can use the **SizeMode** property to specify how to size a picture or other object in a bound object frame, an unbound object frame, or an image control.
+Use the **SizeMode** property to specify how to size a picture or other object in a bound object frame, an unbound object frame, or an image control.

 ## Syntax